Hyperunison/unison-sdk-python/README.md

 # Hyperunison Python SDK

-You can use this SDK to execute
+You can use this SDK to execute UQL queries via Public API.

-## Example
+## API keys

+You will need to create API key to use the Public API.
+You can do it in Web interface of the site.

+## The example of using

 ```python
     from src.UnisonSDKApi import UnisonSDKApi